Ayisharinsi/Ex.No.10/README.md

    * Generate the first version using a simple prompt.
    * Review the content for clarity, organization, relevance, and completeness.

+   * **Example:**

+     * Initial prompt: "Explain Graph Neural Network-Based Money Laundering Detection."

+     * The AI generates a basic explanation covering money laundering, transaction graphs, GNNs, and suspicious transactions.

 2. **Refining the Output:**

-   * For **reports**, additional technical details, examples, tables, or statistics can be added.
+   * For **reports**, additional technical details, examples, tables, diagrams, or verified references can be added.

    * For **creative writing**, character development, dialogue, setting, and storyline can be improved.

    * For **case studies**, implementation details, challenges, results, and lessons learned can be added.

+   * **Example refinement prompt:**

+     * “Expand the previous explanation by describing how financial transactions are converted into a graph, how nodes and edges are represented, how GNN models learn relationships, and how suspicious patterns such as cyclic and multi-hop transactions can be analyzed.”

 ---